CherryDev-Arch/CherryDev-Arch/README.md

 I'm a young developer living in a difficult home environment, where my gender identity isn't accepted.
 Despite this, I'm committed to learning and growing as a developer.

 I currently rely on school computers to code, and I use my phone at home to keep learning.
-One day, I hope to get myself a MacBook, land a remote job in tech or work in Tallinn, Estonia, or Helsinki, Finland — A place where I can live freely as myself and express myself through code and music.
+One day, I hope to get myself a MacBook, land a remote job in tech or work in Tallinn, Estonia — A place where I can live freely as myself and express myself through code and music.

 Until then, I'm learning every day, building personal projects (which I’ll share when they’re ready), and dreaming big.